hugocaillard/clearness/app/routes/__posts/03-build-the-voting-client/01-setup-front.md

 ## Set up the front application

+In the [previous tutorial](/01-voting-clarity-smart-contract), we learned to develop a basic Smart Contract for the Stacks blockchain.
+One question you may ask is, how do people will interact with it?
+How will they actually call the "vote" function of the contract.
+We can consider the Smart Contract as a piece of our back-end.

 Let's write some TypeScript

 In order to develop Smart Contracts on Bitcoin, the choices are currently pretty limited; Stacks and Clarity to the rescue.
 Whereas building a web application offers a lot of options.